Jennifer Rupp: Career

 In her Lithionic research, she has developed one of the key papers discussing structure-property requirements of Li-based solid state materials to execute Lithionic functions to neuromorphically compute, sense or react on optical stimuli beyond battery applications.
-The work lead to a larger research consortium funded by Ericsson to foster the tech for 6G at MIT and was initiated and lead by Rupp.
+The work lead to a larger research consortium funded by Ericsson to foster the tech for 6G at MIT and was initiated and led by Rupp.
 In the quest of having less materials serving more functions for future devices she contributes with material concepts, chemistry and physical operations to execute additional functions beyond classic energy storage.